tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 </details>
 <details>
 <summary><strong>Scaling Feature Data</strong></summary>
 In our prevoius example, we converted feature data to binary to avoid introducing bias into the model.
 For the same reason, we should scale data that has large numerical variance between features, so that all features are weighted the same.
 For example, let's suppose that our country DataFrame also includes average number of children, average life expectancy, and average salary by country.
 Average number of children is a very small number compared to average life expectancy, which is a very small number compared to average salary by country.
-These values vary greatly and need to be scaled, because the higher numbers will automatically be read in with more weight bias
+These values vary greatly and need to be scaled, because the higher numbers may result in more weight bias.

 ![country_df4](Images/country_df4.PNG)